How To Create To-Do Lists In WordPress

 To-Do List Settings

-This allows you to add categories to your lists (see ‘Plugin Usage’ section further below for more details) …
+This lets you add categories that you can then use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

-Categories set to ‘private’ will not be visible when using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to choose how to-do lists will be viewed.
-There are 3 list views:
+List View lets you choose how lists are viewed.
+You can choose three kinds of list views:

-- Individual – Choosing this option allows users to create and manage their own private to-do list.
+- Individual – Choosing this option lets users create and manage their own private to-do list.

-- Group – Choose this option if you want all users to share one to-do list.
+- Group – Use this option if you want all users to share one to-do list.

-- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
-If using the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).
+- Master – Choose this option to create one master list for all users, where users have their own individual completion of items.
+If you select the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order